Gleison Santos

-Gleison Pinto dos Santos (born 18 August 1981) is a Brazilian footballer who plays as a defender.
+Gleison Pinto dos Santos (born 18 August 1981) is a former Brazilian footballer who played as a defender.

 Career

 Comercial (RP)

 Santos started his career at Comercial de Ribeirão Preto of Campeonato Paulista Série A2.

 Atalanta

 In July 2002, Santos joined Atalanta of Serie A on loan.
 He was the unused member of the team, and later signed permanent deal in summer 2003.
 He made 6 appearances for Atalanta, but this time at Serie B. Santos made his league debut on 18 January 2004, winning Salernitana 3–1 as starting defender.

 Monza

 He then was loaned to Monza, of Serie C2.
 Santos made 10 appearances, and one more at promotion play-offs.
 He earned a new contract that Monza bought half of the rights from Atalanta in 2005.
 He played 36 appearances in 2005–06 Serie C1, and 4 more on promotion play-offs.
 On 20 June 2006, Monza finally got the full ownership of Santos, but then sold Santos' half of the registration rights to U.C.
 AlbinoLeffe on 31 August 2006.